tomaszlukowski/Student_Handbook/content/Programme_structure.md

 A 15-credit module encompasses 150 hours of student effort.
 Typically, two thirds of this is “directed learning” and a third is “non-directed learning” (i.e. time spent doing background reading and extra exercises that you may personally find in textbooks or module notes).
 In the early years directed learning will typically include 3-4 hours a week of timetabled classes, either lectures or tutorials with a member of staff.
 There may also be some laboratory experiments or practical work that has to be supervised by a member of staff.
 The rest of the time should be spent doing unsupervised experiments, set examples and tutorial questions (which may not be assessed) and assignments that will be assessed.
 As you progress to higher levels the number of timetabled classes is reduced with a greater emphasis on independent.
 Clearly the actual amount of independent time you spend on a module will vary considerably according to how hard you find the subject, how efficient you are, and your own personal standards!

 The University regularly reviews the content, methods of delivery and assessment of modules.
 To aid this, students are asked to complete a feedback questionnaire towards the end of each module.
-Each module has a unique 'DMD Code' for example 6ENT1012.
-The first digit indicates the academic level of the module.

 On successful completion of a module a student is awarded 15 credit points (or 30 if given a double weighting).
 There is more detailed information in the Program Specification accessible from the Studynet/Canvas Programme pages.